memgraph/docs/cypher-manual/updating-nodes-and-relationships.md

 ```

 The SET clause can be used to create/update the value of multiple properties
-nodes or relationships by separating them with a comma.
+nodes or relationships by separating them with a comma:

 ```cypher
 MATCH (c:City)